camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 <formalExpression>accountancy</formalExpression>
 <formalExpression>group(accountancy)</formalExpression>
 ```
-## User Assignment using custom extensions
+## User Assignment using Custom Extensions

 It is clear that user and group assignments are quite cumbersome for use cases where the assignment is more complicated.
 To avoid these complexities, custom extensions on the user task are possible.